swiftlang/swift-evolution/proposals/NNNN-filepath-in-stdlib.md

 - **Verbatim-component.** Paths beginning with `\\?\`, which pass to the kernel with minimal normalization. `/` is a legal component-name character rather than a separator, and `.` and `..` are literal names rather than directory references.
 Three sub-forms are recognized: verbatim disk (`\\?\C:\...`), verbatim UNC (`\\?\UNC\server\share\...`), and verbatim plain (`\\?\name\...`).

+> Note: Microsoft documentation does not give these styles canonical names.
+We introduce this terminology here so that this proposal and any follow-on work can refer to each style precisely.
+The boundary between conventional and device-namespace styles is fuzzy at the Win32 layer, where legacy device names such as `NUL` and `COM1` are rewritten to `\\.\NUL` and `\\.\COM1` before reaching the NT kernel.
+See the note on legacy device names below.

 ##### Darwin anchor canonicalization

 Certain Darwin anchor forms have equivalent spellings that `FilePath` canonicalizes on construction, so that semantically-identical paths compare byte-wise equal.